Frequently Asked Questions

 Dietitian

 Dietitians are required to have a degree in dietetics or a postgraduate qualification in dietetics.
-They generally work in the NHS but can also see patients 1 to 1.
-Only dieticians can diagnose health conditions and treat very ill hopsitalised patients such as those with advanced liver disease, kidney disease and conditions that require tube feeding.
-The term ‘dietitian’ is protected and a dietitian must be registered with the Health and Care Professions Council (HCPC).
+They generally work in the NHS and are trained to manage conditions and diseases including bowel disorder, liver disease, kidney disease and conditions that require tube feeding.

 Nutritionist